As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Ben Neubauer

-- Fantastic jeweler I met at the Wellesley Composers' Conference.
+- (Archive.org site) Fantastic jeweler I met at the Wellesley Composers' Conference.
 Also plays a mean viola!

 - Odilon Redon

 - One of my favorites.
-More websites here: Odilon Redon: Prince du Rêve - review, Around Redon, Odilon Redon.
-Prince of Dream and an article by Dr Janet McKenzie following the 2005 MoMA exhibition.
-(She's also written several other interesting articles like Beond Bloomsbury: Designs of the Omega Workshops, 1913–19, and Radical Bloomsbury: The Art Of Duncan Grant and Vanessa Bell, 1905–1925 for Studio International)
+More websites here: Odilon Redon: Prince du Rêve - review, Around Redon, (Archived version.)
+Odilon Redon.
+Prince of Dream, and Odilon Redon: The Complete works, and an article by Dr Janet McKenzie following the 2005 MoMA exhibition.
+(She's also written several other interesting articles like Beyond Bloomsbury: Designs of the Omega Workshops, 1913–19, and Radical Bloomsbury: The Art Of Duncan Grant and Vanessa Bell, 1905–1925 for Studio International), and, courtesy of Artsy, with thanks to Jakob Halbrook, another page of images and articles.

 - The Russian Art Gallery